-- The Company has disclosed financial instruments such as cash and cash equivalents, other bank balances, loans, other financial assets and liabilities at carrying value because their carrying amounts are a reasonable approximation of the fair values due to their short-term nature. - 2.
-Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit worthiness of the counter party.
+- 1. The Company has disclosed financial instruments such as Investments, cash and cash equivalents, loans, creditors for assets and other financial liabilities at carrying value because their carrying amounts are a reasonable approximation of the fair values due to their short-term nature. - Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit worthiness of the counter party.
 Based on this evaluation, allowances are taken to the account for the expected losses of these receivables.